 RA may approve events that meet the approval criteria outlined in the RA Rule Book.
-For RA approval, organizers must staff the event with a show manager, secretary, and show representative who are current RA General, Non-Pro, or Professional members in good standing.
-Show managers and officials must also meet certification requirements and follow all guidelines as outlined in this Rule Book.
+For RA approval, organizers must staff the event with a Show Manager, Secretary, and Show Representative who are current RA General, Non-Pro, or Professional members in good standing.
+Show Managers and officials must also follow all guidelines as outlined in this Rule Book.
 It is recommended that judges be selected from the official RA Judges list, wherever possible.

-- An RA show is a group of classes which may also be referred to as a slate of classes. - (2) Official RA event approval forms must be submitted to the RA office 30 days prior to the start date of the Show.
+- (1) An RA show is a group of classes which may also be referred to as a slate of classes. - (2) Official RA event approval forms must be submitted to the RA office 30 days prior to the start date of the Show.